Arranging a Funeral or Cremation Service in Indiana

 Abbey Caskets is based in Indiana, and the monks of Saint Meinrad Archabbey make quality wooden coffins that start at around $1,900.
 They operate a program where customers can pre-purchase their casket in advance to secure today’s prices.
 Indiana is also home to Batesville Caskets.

-Remember that a cemetery may have specific requirements regarding sizes and containment for burial plots and burial vaults, and it is wise to check with your cemetery before purchasing a casket carefully.
+Remember that a cemetery may have specific requirements regarding sizes and containment for burial plots and vaults, so it is wise to check with your cemetery before purchasing a casket.

 What are the laws for scattering ashes in Indiana?